The Luso American Development Foundation (FLAD) is a private Portuguese non-profit foundation. FLAD is the “motor”

 Semester applicants will be awarded $500 or $1000 grant, and Summer applicants will be awarded a $500 grant.
 This grant will appear on the student’s invoice in a format of a discount.

-The deadline for Summer and Fall SiPN/FLAD scholarship applications is April 15; for Spring Semesters it is October 15.
+The deadline for Summer and Fall SiPN/FLAD scholarship applications is March 15; for Spring Semesters, it is October 15.
 SiPN applicants will be reminded to apply for SiPN/FLAD scholarships during the application process.

 Successful applications will demonstrate a combination of academic merit, personal motivation, a strong faculty recommendation, and financial need.